WJRye/DataBinding-Example/README.md

         };
     }
 ```
-This method addTextChangedListener is in LoginActivity class.
+The method addTextChangedListener is in the LoginActivity class.

 ## Collections
 You can use collections in the layout.
 For example: